 Unfortunately, many brands are stuck in the early stages of mobile maturity and aren’t prepared to stay afloat in the “mobile first” world surrounding them.
 In fact, only 32% of marketers have systematically integrated mobile into their marketing strategy, failing to realize that adhering to a desktop-centered approach is a dangerous disconnect that could eventually lead to self-sabotage.

 To boost conversion rates, marketers must stay relevant.
-Most importantly, they must create a positive post-click experience with mobile landing pages, because this is ultimately where conversions take place.
+Most importantly, they must create a positive post-click landing page with mobile post-click landing pages, because this is ultimately where conversions take place.

 This comprehensive report provides digital marketers with valuable insights including:

-- Why mobile landing pages are integral to improving conversion rates
+- Why mobile post-click landing pages are integral to improving conversion rates

-- Factors that contribute to a high-performing mobile landing page
+- Factors that contribute to a high-performing mobile post-click landing page

 - Mobile conversion rates across multiple qualifiers

-- The landing page software landscape and what to look for in a solution
+- The post-click landing page software landscape and what to look for in a solution

 In particular, it highlights mobile conversion rates across various industries and analyses why some business sectors tend to convert at a higher rate than others.
 Here’s a brief look…